stopsopa/bezier/PLAN.md

 2. **Control point size**: Default 8px for anchors, 6px for handles—acceptable?
 3. **Touch support**: Should we include touch event handlers for mobile?
 4. **Undo/Redo**: Is this required for initial version?

+# Dev note

+for testing use server http://0.0.0.0:4385.

+you can make sure about port in .env file.

+Assume it is running.
+I will make sure it will run